TheRetroMike/Hoosat/README.md

 ## Getting Started

-htnd has several configuration options available to tweak how it runs, but all of the basic operations work with zero configuration.
+HTND has several configuration options available to tweak how it runs, but all of the basic operations work with zero configuration.

 ```bash